eduardosancho/Leaderboard/README.md

 # Leaderboard

 > Keep a record of users' scores.
+Use async functions to consume the API, `POST` new scores and `fetch` the updated scoreboard.

 # Live Version
 This is the [link](https://eduardosancho.github.io/Leaderboard/dist/index.html) that will direct you to the live version.